Rita Pitka Blumenstein: Personal life

-Blumenstein was married to her husband, a Jewish man, for 43 years.
+Blumenstein was married to her husband, who was Jewish, for 43 years.
 Five of Blumenstein's six children have also died.
-Blumenstein's own health has not always been good and in 1995, she found that she had cancer.
-Blumenstein saw that being diagnosed with cancer made her realise that she needed to heal herself at a 'deeper' level—concluding that the cancer was due to her being angry that her father had not been present in her early years.
-Blumenstein was training her granddaughter to follow in her footsteps in order to be a healer and to know their Yup'ik traditions.
+Blumenstein's own health had not always been good and in 1995, she found that she had cancer.
+Blumenstein saw that being diagnosed with cancer made her realize that she needed to heal herself at a "deeper" level and concluded that the cancer was due to her being angry that her father had not been present in her early years.
+Blumenstein was training her granddaughter to also to be a healer and to know her Yup'ik traditions.

+Selected publications

 Awards and honors

+In 1987 Blumenstein received an award from the governor of Alaska in recognition of her work with basketry and dance.